 The attorney for Officer Jeronimo Yanez, who shot Castile, said the tragedy resulted from the presence of a gun.

 “Regrettably, the use of force became necessary in reacting to the actions of the driver of a stopped vehicle.
 Officer Yanez is deeply saddened for the family and loved ones of Philando Castile,” said attorney Thomas M. Kelly in a statement Saturday.

 Baton Rouge shooting

-In Baton Rouge, Alton Sterling, 37, was killed Tuesday near a convenience store where he regularly sold CDs and DVDs.
+Sterling, 37, was killed Tuesday near a convenience store in Baton Rouge, where he regularly sold CDs and DVDs.

-A homeless man approached Sterling and asked for money, becoming so persistent that Sterling showed him his gun, a source told CNN.
+A homeless man approached Sterling on Tuesday and asked for money, becoming so persistent that Sterling showed him his gun, a source told CNN.

-The homeless man called 911 and police arrived at the store, tackled Sterling to the ground, and shot him several times, video shows.
+The homeless man called 911 and police arrived at the store.
+Police tackled Sterling to the ground, and shot him several times, video shows.

 CNN’s Catherine E. Shoichet, Kevin Bohn, Brynn Gingras, Evan Perez, Shimon Prokupecz, Chuck Johnston, Barbara Starr, Madison Park, Hilary Whiteman, Sara Ganim, Khushbu Shah, Samira Said, Meridith Edwards, Devon Sayers and Jason Hanna contributed to this report.